gainy-app/gainy/src/hasura/docs/trading/connecting_bank_account.md

 ### Generate link token
 Same query as it is for connecting a portfolio account.
-For Trading purposes the purpose must be set to `managed_trading`
+For Trading purposes the purpose must be set to `trading`
 ```graphql
 query CreatePlaidLinkToken(
     $profile_id: Int!